HIPAA Training Resources

 - Examining Compliance with the HIPAA Privacy Rule

-Previously, completion of these programs awarded its participants free CME and CE credits.
-As of March 2015, however, none of these programs are valid for credit.
+Previously, completion of these programs awarded its participants free CME and CE credits however, as of now, none of these programs are valid for credit.

 As part of their CME and CE programs, many colleges and universities offer free HIPAA training for medical professionals.